Heartburn and acid reflux are often used interchangeably, but what exactly is acid reflux — and are there ways to avoid it?

 Acid Reflux vs Heartburn

-Acid reflux occurs when stomach acid flows backward into the esophagus (a tube that connects the throat and the stomach).
+Acid reflux occurs when stomach acid flows backward into the esophagus (a tube that connects the throat and the stomach)1.
 When you experience acid reflux, you may taste regurgitated food, or even a sour sensation, in the back of your throat.
-Heartburn arises when that stomach acid touches the lining of the esophagus and causes a “burning” sensation in the throat or chest.
+Heartburn arises2 when that stomach acid touches the lining of the esophagus and causes a “burning” sensation in the throat or chest.

-Gastroesophageal reflux disease, also known as GERD, is a severe, and chronic, form of acid reflux.
+Gastroesophageal reflux disease, also known as GERD, is a severe, and chronic, form of acid reflux1.
 Symptoms of GERD include frequent heartburn, difficulty swallowing, coughing, and chest pain.

 So even though you may hear “acid reflux” and “heartburn” used to describe the same thing, heartburn is actually caused by acid reflux.